 6.12.8.1 Infrequent ad-hoc UWB ranging

-This is ranging that is performed occasionally, e.g. once every few minutes.
-In this case, there is no need to attempt to synchronize with any active UWB PAC networks, and the exchange can just be performed.
-However, if the exchange fails, or is retired and fails more than a couple of times, then this might indicate that there is an active UWB PAC network nearby that is causing a conflict, in which case the approach of clause 6.12.8.2 is more appropriate, or alternatively a different complex channel could be agreed upon by the next higher layers, and tried.
+In the case of ranging that is performed once a minute or less frequently, there is no need to attempt to synchronize with any active UWB PAC networks, and the exchange can just be performed.
+However, if the ranging exchange fails, or is retried and fails more than twice, then this might indicate that there is an active UWB PAC network nearby causing a conflict, in which case the approach of clause 6.12.8.2 is more appropriate, or alternatively a different complex channel could be agreed upon by the next higher layers, and tried.

 6.12.8.2 More frequent ad-hoc UWB ranging

-This is ranging that is performed more often, perhaps once every few seconds.
-In this case, the PD shall attempt to synchronize with any UWB network present by turning on the UWB receiver to listen for UWB Sync frames for up to aSuperframeDuration.
+In the case of ranging that is performed more often, i.e. at intervals between three seconds and one minute, the PD shall attempt to synchronize with any UWB network present by turning on the UWB receiver to listen for UWB Sync frames for up to aSuperframeDuration.
 If a Sync frame is received, the PD shall execute the UWB ranging exchange in the CAP part of the UWB superframe, randomly picking a starting place consistent with finishing the exchange before the end of the CAP.
 For subsequent ranging exchanges, the UWB PHY receiver can be enabled appropriately, (i.e. consistent with the worst-case clock drift since the last attempt), to receive another Sync frame to align the exchange with the CAP.
 If no Sync frames are received, the ranging exchange can be performed at any time as per clause 6.12.8.1.

 6.12.8.3 Very frequent ad-hoc UWB ranging

-This is ranging that is performed every couple of seconds or more frequently than that.
+This is ranging that is performed every three seconds or more frequently than that.
 At the lower end of this frequency range, the PD shall attain synchronization as per clause 6.12.8.2, and then turn on its UWB receiver sufficiently often to receive UWB Sync frames from, and maintain synchronization with, any UWB network present in the vicinity and continue to use the CAP as per clause 6.12.8.2.
 At the higher end of this frequency range, or where the PD wishes to use the CFP for the ranging exchange, it shall fully follow the cooperative synchronization process and use the CFP as per clause 6.12.7 for the ranging exchanges.